thahnen/sonarqube-local/README.md

-# sonarqube-local: Scripts for the local SonarQube instance(s)
+# sonarqube-local: Utilities for local SonarQube instance(s)

-This repository contains scripts and documentation for working with the local instance(s) of SonarQube.
+This repository contains scripts and utilities for working with local instance(s) of SonarQube.
 Scripts working only with specific versions of SonarQube are marked with the information required.

 This project should be only used with Jetbrains DataGrip.
+The Homebrew formulae should work with either macOS or Linux!

 ## SQL Scripts